And93/protractor-puppeteer-plugin/README.md

 describe('Example suite', () => {
     it('Simple test', async () => {
-        browser.puppeteer. ---> autocomplete is available
+        browser.puppeteer. // ---> autocomplete is available
-        browser.har. ---> autocomplete is available
+        browser.har. // ---> autocomplete is available
-        browser.cdp. ---> autocomplete is available
+        browser.cdp. // ---> autocomplete is available
+        browser.lighthouse() // ---> autocomplete is available for params
     });
 });
 ```